La Luz del Mundo: Opposition to a development project in Georgia

-In September 2018, residents of Flowery Branch, Georgia publicly objected to the church's plan to turn 272 acres into a multi-use development called the "City of the Light of the World".
+In September 2018, residents of Flowery Branch, Georgia, publicly objected to the church's plan to turn 272 acres into a multi-use development called the "City of the Light of the World".
 The proposed project would include numerous buildings such as a marketplace, a plaza, a school, a "cultural center", and four hotels.
 A church spokesperson, Jack Freeman, described the project as the church's "first effort to build cities where the values that distinguish human beings are cultivated, (people) live in an atmosphere of peace, equity, solidarity and above all, on the principles that human beings can achieve the harmony of living together by applying the statutes of healthy coexistence that the Lord Jesus Christ left to his apostles in teaching."
 Residents also started a Change.org petition and a Facebook group to raise awareness to their concerns.

 The church is also planning to build similar projects in El Salvador and Costa Rica.

-Opposition
+As of December 2022 the church had not submitted a rezoning application with the Flowery Branch city clerk which would be needed to move forward with the development project.

-Opposition to new temple in California
+Opposition to new temple in Ontario, California

 In 1995, La Luz del Mundo acquired a vacant nursery building in a commercial zone in Ontario, California.
 The Church planned to use it for religious activities and was assured that it could as long as building requirements were met.
 The city then passed a law requiring all new religious organizations to obtain a conditional use permit to operate a church in the commercial zone.
 In 1998, La Luz del Mundo petitioned for such a permit, but residents objected to the plans.
 María de Lourdes Argüelles, professor at Claremont Graduate University and board member of the Instituto Cristiano de México, led the opposition against La Luz del Mundo, which she called a "destructive sect".
 She said she had seen children and teenagers working overnight on the site under precarious conditions.

 Ontario officials met with objecting residents and began researching the Church, checking with cities where La Luz del Mundo had temples, but found no problems.
 After considering zoning questions and citing traffic, parking and disruption of economic plans for that area, the city denied the permit to the Church.
 La Luz del Mundo then sued the city for denying it use of its own building for services and for allegedly violating its civil rights.
-The case was settled out of court in 2004, and La Luz del Mundo was allowed to build the temple.
-The city agreed to pay about US$150,000 in cash and fee credits to the Church.
+The case was settled out of court in late 2004, with the city agreeing to pay about US$150,000 in cash and fee credits to the Church.
 The case was not taken to court because city officials and attorneys concluded the city would most likely lose the case and spend more money than the settlement.

+The Ontario Planning Commission approved revised plans for the temple on February 26, 2008, noting that the church had addressed neighbors' concerns.
+The church was issued a building permit on December 22, 2010.
+The temple was still under construction as of July 2019.